 Your mobile device requirements

-- A proper keyboard.
-Notebook computers and netbooks sometimes suffer from poor keyboards, making typing a pain (sometimes literally).
+• Keyboard - notebook computers and netbooks sometimes suffer from poor keyboards, making typing a pain (sometimes literally).
 Look for good-sized keys with tactile feedback.

-- A good-sized screen.
-It’s difficult to review documents if you can’t see what you’re working on, so look for a screen with a good resolution which doesn’t reflect back in bright light.
+• Screen size - it’s difficult to review documents if you can’t see what you’re working on, so look for a screen with a good resolution which doesn’t reflect back in bright light.

 It’s often possible to edit documents with the smaller types of mobile hardware, like smartphones and PDAs.
 However, making anything other than minor changes becomes a real challenge without a proper keyboard and good-sized display.

 The other important consideration is battery life.
 As a guide, with average use the best smartphones should last two or three days on a single charge.
-Cheap netbooks will give you four hours constant use, but higher-end models can double that.
+Netbooks will give you four hours constant use, whilst tablet computers can give double that.
 Consider an extra battery or car charger if you’re on the road a lot.
+Remember, however, the laws on using mobile devices whilst driving.